dsqmoore/developer/index.md

 ## Getting Started

 There is a good chance most of the work is already cut out for you.
-A variety of third-party client libraries are available to interface with the CloudApp REST API.
+A variety of third-party client libraries are available to interface with the CloudApp API.
 We recommend checking out the available API wrappers.

 ## Real World Examples